hgc123123/nyush-cluster/nyush-cluster/docs/how-to/software/scientific-software.md

 !!! note "Getting Support for Building Software"

-    BIH HPC IT cannot provide support for compiling scientific software.
+    NYUSH HPC IT can provide support for compiling scientific software.
-    Please contact the appropriate mailing lists or forums for your scientific software.
-    You should only contact the BIH HPC IT helpdesk only if you are sure that the problem is with the BIH HPC cluster.
-    You should try to resolve the issue on your own and with the developers of the software that you are trying to build/use.

 For the no-MPI version: